tustin2121/James_Somerton_Transcripts/_videos/DeepCuts000.md

 <comment id="medieval">
 {{ site.tustin.header }}

-The term "warlock" mean "male witch" only in modern times.
+The term "warlock" means "male witch" only in modern times.
 It means ["oath-breaker"](https://en.wikipedia.org/wiki/Warlock#Etymology_and_terminology) (as in breaking your oath to god) in Old English, and thus would be gender-neutral.
 "Witch" is similarly gender-neutral in Old English, [having male and female forms](https://en.wikipedia.org/wiki/Witch_(word)#Etymology).

 Also, though it may have happened occasionally, it doesn't look like attributing being gay to "demonic possession" was a widespread thing, [instead just being a sin and looked down upon](https://en.wikipedia.org/wiki/History_of_the_Catholic_Church_and_homosexuality).